jehna/mailigraaferi/README.md

 This tool generates two kinds of graphics from your Thunderbird email client's inbox.

+## How to run?

+You can compile this project with your own data easily:

+1. Download/clone this repo
+2. Run the `refresh.sh` file
+3. Put all these files to your web server (even a local will do)

+**Done!**

 ## "Don't send that email" graph

 This generates a graph that shows how probable it is for you to receive an email